 - 1. New sites in village clusters to provide a minimum of 1,200 homes will be allocated through a South Norfolk Village Clusters Housing Allocations Local Plan; - 2.
-New sites in village clusters in Broadland to provide up to 480 homes are allocated in the Greater Norwich Local Plan Sites Plan.
+New sites in village clusters in Broadland to provide 482 homes are allocated in the Greater Norwich Local Plan Sites Plan.